| Appendix 5: Articles

 4. THE NEW LIGHT OF MYANMAR original

-(Friday, 17 October 1997)
+article (Friday, 17 October 1997)

 More food being grown to eradicate hunger, malnutrition